Petrov-Galerkin Model Reduction

 Projection-based reduced-order models (ROMs) are a powerful tool for accelerating simulations of high-dimensional dynamical systems by projecting the governing equations onto a carefully chosen low-dimensional subspace.
 This reduces computational cost significantly while retaining the system’s essential dynamics.

-🔬 Application to Nonequilibrium Plasmas
+Application to Nonequilibrium Flows

 📚 Selected Publications